 Ignorance has prevailed so long only because people do not want to find out the truth

 I don’t know that many vegans.
-Most of my family and close friends are omnivores and I love them dearly.
+Most of my family and close friends are omnivores and I love them.
 But I will say that they are ignorant – ignorant of how their food gets to their plate, and ignorant of one of the greatest travesties to ever befall life on this planet.

 10 billion farm animals are slaughtered in the US every year for our mass consumption – animals who were brought into this life only to inhabit cramped, artificial surroundings, never to breath fresh air or feel the earth beneath their feet, mutilated without anesthetization, and endure a painful, violent, and often slow death.

-I’m going to say a few things that may be considered bold and controversial, because although I have compassion for omnivores (after all, I was one too), what they are being complicit in is horrific and sickening.
+I’m about to say a few things that may be considered bold and controversial, because although I have compassion for omnivores (after all, I was one too), what they are being complicit in is horrific and sickening.
 And as aforementioned, it’s urgent for us to grasp the magnitude of what is happening in factory farms.

 Walk into the meat section of a supermarket, and here’s what you’ll see: styrofoam containers with reddish-brown material.
 What you won’t see is exactly how that steak, chicken, veal, etc. got to be there.
 And what do most people say?
 “I don’t want to know.”

 It’s my belief that it’s our moral and spiritual responsibility to know exactly how our food gets to our plates.
 In fact, if you’re an omnivore, then I will go as far as to say that it’s your responsibility to watch Earthlings – the 2005 film that documents the abuse and exploitation of animals used for food, clothing, entertainment, and testing.
-If you can watch that film, and still be complacent about your consumer habits, then good luck being able to sleep at night.

 My path to becoming vegan